BlenderSleuth/Unlokit/README.md

 # Unlokit
 A sprite kit game in which the player needs to get a key into a lock, through obstacles and mazes

-# Objective
+### Objective
 The aim of the game is to fire the key into a lock.
 The key is very delicate, so it will smash upon impact with blocks You use various tool to aid you

-# Tools
+### Tools
-- Spring tool
-	Turns a block into rubber, allows key to bounce
+- Spring tool: Turns a block into rubber, allows key to bounce
-- Glue tool
-	Create a block covered in glue, can stick other objects to it
+- Glue tool: Create a block covered in glue, can stick other objects to it
-- Fan tool
-	Creates a fan on impact, can be used to blow key in a particular direction
+- Fan tool: Creates a fan on impact, can be used to blow key in a particular direction
-- Gravity tool
-	Genreates a field that will draw objects in, helps with curving round corners
+- Gravity tool: Genreates a field that will draw objects in, helps with curving round corners
-- Energy tool
-	Give more energy to the key, can reach further up the levels
+- Energy tool: Give more energy to the key, can reach further up the levels